 In 2010, Denver adopted a comprehensive update of its zoning code to guide development as envisioned in adopted plans.

-In 2011, Denver's homeless rate was 19 per 10,000 residents, lower than many other major cities.
+In 2011, Denver had a homeless rate of 19 per 10,000 residents, considerably lower than many other major cities.

 In April 2012, the state history museum, History Colorado Center, opened.
+It features hands-on and interactive exhibits, artifacts and programs about Colorado history.

 On October 3, 2012, the University of Denver hosted the first of the three 2012 presidential debates.

-In 2013, Continental merged with United Airlines.
+In 2013, Continental merged with United Airlines after Continental moved to Houston from Denver.

 In 2013, History Colorado Center was named by True West Magazine as one of the top-ten "must see" history museums in the country.